SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Assuming that you provide default values for any new properties you introduce in a subclass, the following two rules apply:

+**Rule 1**
-**Rule 1:** If your subclass doesn't define any designated initializers, it automatically inherits all of its superclass's designated initializers.
+  If your subclass doesn't define any designated initializers, it automatically inherits all of its superclass designated initializers.

+**Rule 2**
-**Rule 2:** If your subclass provides an implementation of *all* of its superclass's designated initializers – even if it just automatically inherits them, as per rule 1 – then it automatically inherits all of the superclass's convenience initializers.
+  If your subclass provides an implementation of
+  *all* of its superclass designated initializers – even if it just automatically inherits them, as per rule 1 – then it automatically inherits all of the superclass convenience initializers.

 These rules apply even if your subclass adds further designated or convenience initializers.